 Further, if such regions were to be transcribed and translated, the two proteins synthesized would have completely different amino acid sequences (Figure 2b).
 They would be two completely different proteins with distinct functions.
 If nature were to optimize the function of one protein by modifying the DNA sequence encoding it, this would result in a corresponding change in the nucleotide sequence on the complementary DNA strand, thus changing the sequence and modifying the function of the protein encoded by that strand.
 Hence, a change in the coding region of one DNA strand would be possible only at the expense of a corresponding change in the coding region of the other strand.
 It would therefore not be possible to optimize the function of both proteins simultaneously – an evolutionary disadvantage to the cell.
 These are probably the reasons why nature favours transcription from only one strand of a region of DNA at a time and the occurrence of overlapping genes (like genes A and B in Fig. 1) is rare.

-The ‘sense’, ‘coding’ and ‘template’ strand of DNA are the same.
+The ‘sense’, ‘coding’ and ‘template’ strands of DNA are the same.

-The ‘antisense’, ‘noncoding’ and ‘non-template’ strand of DNA are the same.
+The ‘antisense’, ‘noncoding’ and ‘non-template’ strands of DNA are the same.

 Students incorrectly interpret that the ‘sense’ strand of DNA is used to synthesize mRNA that finally encodes the protein, therefore it is called the ‘template’ or ‘coding’ strand.
 The other strand is the ‘non-template’ or ‘antisense’ or ‘non-coding’ strand and has no role to play in the transcription process.